Abortion in the United States: In-state vs. out-of-state

 Roe v.
 Wade legalized abortion nationwide in 1973.
 In 1972, 41% of abortions were performed on women outside their state of residence, while in 1973 it declined to 21%, and then to 11% in 1974.

 In the decade from 2011 to 2020, during which many states increased abortion restrictions, the percentage of women nationwide who traveled out of state for an abortion increased steadily, from 6% in 2011 to 9% in 2020.
 Out of state travel for an abortion was much more prevalent in the 29 states hostile to abortion rights, with percentages in those states rising from 9% in 2011 to 15% by 2020, while in states supportive of abortion rights, out of state travel for abortions rose from 2% to 3% between 2011 and 2020.
+In 2024, around 155,000 people crossed state lines for abortions, doubling the number in 2020.
+In several states the percentage of abortions performed within the state specifically for people who traveled from outside of the state exceeds 15%, with Kansas, New Mexico, and Washington DC exceeding 50%.
+Illinois performed the most out-of-state abortions in the US at 23% or 34,900 cases.

-Gutttmacher has released data about abortions by state of occurrence and state of residence.
+Guttmacher has released data about abortions by state of occurrence and state of residence.
 In some states, these numbers can be tremendously different, for example in Missouri, a state very hostile to abortion rights, the abortion rate by state of occurrence dropped from 4 in 1000 women aged 15–44 for 2017 to 0.1 for 2020, because 57% of abortion recipients went out of state in 2017, while 99% did so in 2020.
 In contrast, from 2017 to 2020, the abortion rate by state of residence for Missourians went up by 18% from 8.4 to 9.9.

 Some out of state travel pertains to locations of population centers in states; if large cities are close to state borders it may be common to cross borders for an abortion.
 For example, Delaware, which is generally supportive of abortion rights, saw 44% of residents obtain their abortions in neighboring states.